Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Guyra has 77 active public transport stops offering a mix of train and bus services.
-These stops are served by 12 different routes that together facilitate 128 weekly passenger trips.
-The town's transport accessibility is rated excellent, with residents typically situated just 154 meters from the nearest stop.
+Guyra has 78 active public transport stops, offering a mix of train and bus services.
+These are served by 12 different routes, together providing 128 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 154 meters from the nearest stop.

-On average, there are 18 trips per day across all routes, translating to roughly one weekly trip per individual stop.
+Services run an average of 18 trips per day across all routes, equating to roughly one weekly trip per individual stop.

 Frequently Asked Questions - Transport